renderedtext/admin_view/README.md

 The `--search_by` option is not required - if you don't pass it, the form template will come out commented out.
 However, it's useful most of the time, and you can use any meta_search-compatible expression to search in string or text fields.

+Other options available are:

+* `--no_create` - omit functionality to create a new record
+* `--read_only` - omit create, edit and update functionality

 ## Contributing

 Yes!
 Feel free to fork the repo, make your changes in a topic branch and send us a pull request.